 A brain injury can ruin your life.
 This devastating injury can make it difficult to return to work, maintain a marriage, raise a family, or even function independently.
 Sadly, brain injuries are a common occurrence in the United States.
 In fact, a brain injury happens every 23 seconds in this country, and it is estimated that over 5 million Americans are currently living with this devastating condition.

-If you or a loved one received a traumatic brain injury (TBI) as a result of negligence, you are entitled to financial compensation.
+If you or a loved one received a traumatic brain injury (TBI) as a result of negligence, you are entitled to financial compensation so contact a personal injury lawyer.
 This compensation can support you in your time of need.

 The severity of brain injuries can vary greatly.
 In the medical literature, brain injuries are often described as “mild to moderate” or “moderate to severe.”
 Mild to moderate brain injuries often result in temporary loss of consciousness, memory, or other normal functions of the brain.
 The term “mild to moderate” can be deceiving, as these injuries can still have long-term effects.
 Long-term effects of a mild to moderate brain injury can include memory and concentration problems, as well as subtle personality changes.